 Immersive, collaborative and designed to unlock your creativity—for over 130 years Cogswell has been helping people turn their passion into their professions.
 Today, it’s your turn.
 Explore our program offerings to help you develop the skills you need for the job you’ll love.

 Pairing business, technology and creativity, our students come to the heart of Silicon Valley to deepen and grow their passions.
 The result?
 A skilled and dynamic community with a social life that is surprisingly robust.

-International students interested in long-term study at Cogswell College must complete the full application process.
+International students interested in long-term study at Cogswell University of Silicon Valley must complete the full application process.

-Once you have submitted your online international application, you will receive an email from a college admission adviser who will help guide you through the rest of the process.
+Once you have submitted your online international application, you will receive an email from a college admissions advisor who will help guide you through the rest of the process.